 - Durable topic subscriptions: The subscriber connection will be closed.
 However, the subscription will be listed as an 'inactive' subscription as shown below.
 All messages received by the topic subscriber is registered, cloned and persistently stored until the subscriber becomes active again.

-In a clustered set up of WSO2 MB, subscribers are required to connect with an individual node in the cluster.
-Therefore, if you want to close a subscription, it is necessary to log in to the Management Console of the relevant MB node in the cluster.
-When you log in to the Management Console of one node in the cluster the Close operation will only be available for the subscriptions that are connected to the the MB instance to which you are logged in.
-For example, consider a broker cluster with 3 MB nodes (MB1, MB2 and MB3).
+In a clustered set up of the broker, subscribers are required to connect with an individual node in the cluster.
+Therefore, if you want to close a subscription, it is necessary to log in to the management console of the relevant broker node in the cluster.
+When you log in to the management console of one node in the cluster the Close operation will only be available for the subscriptions that are connected to the broker instance to which you are logged in.
+For example, consider a broker cluster with 3 broker nodes (MB1, MB2 and MB3).
 You may have 3 subscribers connected to the 3 respective nodes: Sub1 connected to MB1, Sub2 connected to MB2 and Sub3 connected to MB3.
-In this scenario, you need to log in to the Management Console of MB1 in order to close Sub1.
+In this scenario, you need to log in to the management console of MB1 in order to close Sub1.
 Therefore, this functionality of closing subscriptions is not symmetric across the cluster.